jackrugile/start-making-games/notes.md

 - Game Dev using the DOM
 - Web Dev to Game Dev
 - Build Games, Not Websites
+- Get Into Game Dev
+- Start Making Games
+- Start Developing Games
+- The Joys of Game Development
+- Game Dev Fundamentals
+- Game Dev Basics
+- The Win Condition
+- Object of the Game
+- Object of the Game Dev
+- Collision Detected
+- A Web Dev's Intro to Game Dev
+- Intro to Game Dev for the Web Dev
+- From Web Dev to Game Dev
+- An Intro to Game Dev for The Web Dev

 ---

 # Pitches

+## Pitch 1

+Game development is an incredibly fun and challenging hobby that every developer should try.
+Creating a game requires you to merge artistic, logical, and playful parts of your thought process into one cohesive expression.
+It's the perfect next step for web developers because they already have the tools and skills they need to get started.
+My goal is to encourage you to start your game development journey.

+Here's what you can expect from this talk:

+- Learn why games are the ultimate creative expression and that every developer should explore.
+- Examine the similarities and natural progression between web development and game development.
+- Walk through fundamental core game development concepts through the creation of a bare bones classic game.
+- Demo various game dev enhancements that can bring games to life.
+- Get inspired to start making games!